preciofishbone/OmniaDocsG2/general-assets/add-link/index.rst

 .. image:: add-link.png

 You can use this asset to add a link to a page or document in the tenant, or create a Custom link to any web page.
+A mailto link can be created using a Custom link.

 Custom link
 ************
 The following settings are available:

 + **Url**: Paste or type the Url (link) in this field.
 + **Title**: Type a text to be shown for the clickable link.
 + **Open in new window**: If the link should be opened in a new window, select this option.
 If not selected the link opens in th same window.
 + **Icon**: An Icon will be shown for each link.
 If you select "Automatic" the system will select the icon.
 Choosing "Built-in" you can select an icon from either "Font Awesome" or "Fabric", see below.
 If you select "Custom" you can use any image as an icon.